Chinese short-video making app TikTok has allowed creators to select and delete up to 100 harassing comments at once.

 The first feature gives creators more control over the comments on their videos, and the second prompt people to reconsider posting unkind or inappropriate comments.

-In an internal letter on Wednesday, Yiming said he will transition to a new role at the end of 2021, focusing on long-term strategy, corporate culture and social responsibility.
+In an internal letter on Wednesday, Yiming said he would transition to a new role at the end of 2021, focusing on long-term strategy, corporate culture and social responsibility.

 Recently, Nikhil Gandhi, the India Head of short video-sharing platform TikTok, decided to quit and was currently serving his notice period.